swcarpentry/shell-novice/episodes/03-create.md

 > ## Which Editor?
 >
-> When we say, '`nano` is a text editor'" we really do mean 'text': it can
+> When we say, '`nano` is a text editor' we really do mean 'text': it can
 > only work with plain character data, not tables, images, or any other
 > human-friendly media.
 We use it in examples because it is one of the
 > least complex text editors.
 However, because of this trait, it may